The Helsinki Finnish Club

 The Helsinki Finnish Club is a cultural club where the men of different ages, committed to the ideology of Finnishness, meet each other.
 It is also a club of public utility whose extensive electronic activities reach international audiences as well.
 The Club is a conversational community where it is possible to obtain new stimuli from persons with various different professional backgrounds and experiences.
 The Club is a forum for such social ideas and actions that could not perhaps be encountered elsewhere.
 The Club offers its members a versatile program of cultural and other interests from choir singing to literature, from history to foreign policy, from billiards to golf etc, which interest active citizens.

-At the beginning of the year 2014 the Club counted over 3000 members accepted by the Club’s executive board on the basis of a written application and recommendation by two Club members.
+At the beginning of the year 2024 the Club counted almost 3000 members accepted by the Club’s executive board on the basis of a written application and recommendation by two Club members.
 The members are to be male Finnish citizens of good reputation and they are to accept the objective of the Club as stated in paragraph two of the rules,

 The Club premises